okhodjaev/okhodjaev.github.io/_posts/2026-06-01-governance-brief-5-the-incident-gap.md

 *Analytical Note No. 5 · Series: Governance Briefs · June 2026*
 *Operationalises: [Beyond Control: Theory of Limits of AI Governance](https://okhodjaev.com/essays/)*

+*Why the absence of incident protocols is itself a governance failure.
+The structural case for AI incident reporting architecture in Uzbekistan.
+The absence of a rule is not a neutral condition.
+It is an architectural choice — and its consequences begin accumulating the day the system goes live.*
 ---

 #### Contents